Mehdishah57/Mehdishah57/README.md

 - 👀 I’m interested in Javascript, Nodejs, React, SQL, MongoDB, TypeScript
 - 🌱 I’m currently learning [...learning]
 - 💞️ I’m looking to collaborate on []
-- 📫 How to reach me email me at mehdi55shah@gmail.com with { "Subject": ["ContactFromGitHub"] }
+- 📫 How to reach me email me at mehdi55shah@gmail.com

 <!---
 Mehdishah57/Mehdishah57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.